Football clubs

 1921 - 1922

-West End United competed for the Carlisle Cup in 1921-22, playing their home fixtures at Harley Shute.
+West End United competed in the Carlisle Cup in the 1921–22 season, playing their home fixtures at Harley Shute.

 West Hill